Dedai-Wei/MSDBO-KELM_bankruptcy/README.md

 # MSDBO-KELM Bankruptcy Prediction Reproducibility Package

-This repository contains the bankruptcy prediction experiment based on MSDBO-optimized KELM.
+The repository is focused on the KELM bankruptcy prediction task only.This repository contains the code for our **neural network**-based manuscript currently under submission.
+It provides the main implementation, experiment scripts, and supporting files required to reproduce the reported results.
 It is prepared for manuscript revision and reviewer verification.
-The repository is focused on the KELM bankruptcy prediction task only.

 ## 1. Scope of the Shared Code